 23) “Unrestricted elective” courses can be taken from any department.
 Two 2-credit PA courses are counted as one elective course in total.
 Also, three 2-credit PA courses are counted as two elective courses in total.

 24) The credits from PE courses do not count for graduation.

 25) Those students whose Proficiency Exam Grade is A or B are required to take HSS electives for two semesters, and they are not allowed to take Advanced English Courses.
 HSS courses are: HIST 105/106, HUM 101/102, SCI 101/102 and all 1xx coded Philosophy courses.

-26) Those students whose Proficiency Exam Grade is C must take Advanced English Courses for two semesters (AE111 and AE112).
+26) Those students whose Proficiency Exam Grade is C may take Advanced English Courses for two semesters (AE111 and AE112).